Attorney in Kalamazoo

 Initial consultations are free.
 At the consult, the attorney will ask about your legal matter and help you plan ahead.
 The attorney will provide a case assessment so you can make an informed decision.
 The consult will help you understand your rights, consider the attorney’s recommendations, and plan a course of action.

-Fees.
-Again, the initial consultation is free; at the consult, the lawyer will explain how fees will be addressed if the client-attorney decide to move forward.
+Again, the initial consultation at Keilen Law is free; at the consult, the lawyer will explain how fees will be addressed if the client-attorney decide to move forward.

 For more information, or to schedule your initial consultation, please contact us and send a short summary of your legal matter.Request Consultation